Food trails add flavor to local tourism

 These are just a sample of tourist food trails that have been created.
 These deal with ice cream and burritos as well as BBQ and cheese.
 Naturally, these types of trails can be found in many states.
 I’ll bet there is a cheese trail in Wisconsin and a music trail in Virginia.

 New Hampshire was once home to a thriving dairy industry, but over the last 40 years the number of dairy farms in NH has dwindled from almost 700 to just 125.
 The NH Ice Cream Trail is meant to support not just local businesses, but local farmers as well.
 Ninety-nine percent of the dairy farms in NH are family-owned, so when you’re enjoying the delicious ginger ice cream from Walpole’s or the maple walnut at Bishop’s Homemade Ice Cream, you’ll have the additional benefit of knowing you’re supporting local businesses and local farmers.
-The NH Ice Cream Trail is a great way to eat your way through NH this summer!
-Here’s a great map with information about the trail.
+The NH Ice Cream Trail is a great way to eat your way through NH this spring and summer!

 New Mexico is featured twice in this story.
 I have a soft spot for this state and its unique cuisine.
 The state claims to have invented the breakfast burrito.
 If it hasn’t, it certainly has its share of top breakfast burrito makers.
 In this state, the green chile is one of the centerpieces of the creation.

 The green chile cheeseburger takes travelers back to the days of Route 66.
 It is a traditional cheesy patty topped with New Mexico‘s infamous Hatch green chiles – dates back to a day when one establishment ran out of bowls for its green chile and topped a burger with it instead.
 Over the years, the green chile cheeseburger made its way onto the menus of restaurants, cafes, and drive-ins across the state.
 So, whether you find yourself in Santa Fe, Roswell, or beyond, you can try one.
-After years of criss-crossing New Mexico, I think the best green chile cheeseburger is found at the Owl Bar in Socorro.
+After years of crisscrossing New Mexico, I think the best green chile cheeseburger is found at the Owl Bar in San Antonio, NM, at the junction of Interstate 25 and NM Rte.
+380.

 For a change of pace, communities of BBQ connoisseurs – not restaurants – are the stops along this Texas trail that surrounds Austin.
 Start in Taylor, just northeast of Austin, at Louie Mueller Barbecue.
 Then, head south to Elgin, the Sausage Capital of Texas, where Meyer’s Elgin Sausage and Southside Market and Barbeque serve perfectly smoked meats.
 In Lockhart, the Barbeque Capital of Texas, you’ll have the choice of four restaurants: Black’s Barbecue, Chisholm Trail Bar-B-Que, Smitty’s Market, and Kreuz Market (don’t even think about asking for sauce here).
 The trail ends in Luling, home to the Watermelon Thump (http://www.watermelonthump.com/), a celebration promoting the city’s watermelon industry, and to Luling Bar-B-Q and Luling City Market.